Soil fertility: Soil Depletion and Enslavement

+Global Soil Depletion

+One of the most widespread occurrences of soil depletion as of 2008 is in tropical zones where nutrient content of soils is low.
 The depletion of soil has affected the state of plant life and crops in agriculture in many countries.
 In the Middle East for example, many countries find it difficult to grow produce because of droughts, lack of soil, and lack of irrigation.
 The Middle East has three countries that indicate a decline in crop production, the highest rates of productivity decline are found in hilly and dryland areas.

 Many countries in Africa also undergo a depletion of fertile soil.
 In regions of dry climate like Sudan and the countries that make up the Sahara Desert, droughts and soil degradation is common.
 Cash crops such as teas, maize, and beans require a variety of nutrients in order to grow healthy.
 Soil fertility has declined in the farming regions of Africa and the use of artificial and natural fertilizers has been used to regain the nutrients of ground soil.

-Topsoil depletion occurs when the nutrient-rich organic topsoil, which takes hundreds to thousands of years to build up under natural conditions, is eroded or depleted of its original organic material.
-Historically, many past civilizations' collapses can be attributed to the depletion of the topsoil.
-Since the beginning of agricultural production in the Great Plains of North America in the 1880s, about one-half of its topsoil has disappeared.

-Depletion may occur through a variety of other effects, including overtillage (which damages soil structure), underuse of nutrient inputs which leads to mining of the soil nutrient bank, and salinization of soil.
+Dark Earths

+South America

+The details of Indigenous societies prior to European colonization in 1492 within the Amazonian regions of South America, particularly the size of the communities and the depth of interactions with the environment, are continually debated.
+Central to the debate is the influence of Dark Earth.
+Dark Earth is a type of soil found in the Amazon that has a darker color, higher organic carbon content, and higher fertility than soil in other regions of South America which makes it highly coveted even today.
+Dark Earth deposits have been found, through ethnographic and archaeological studies, to have been created through ancient Indigenous practices by intentional soil management.

+Ethnoarchaeologist Morgan Schmidt outlines how this carbon-rich soil was intentionally created by communities in the Amazon.
+While Dark Earth, and other anthropic soils, can be found all throughout the world, Amazonian Dark Earth is particularly significant because "it contrasts too sharply with the especially poor fertility of typical highly weathered tropical upland soils in the Amazon".
+There is much evidence to suggest that the development of ancient agricultural societies in the Amazon was strongly influenced by the formation of Dark Earth.
+As a result, Amazonian societies benefitted from the dark earth in terms of agricultural success and enhanced food production.
+Soil analyses have been completed on the modern and ancient Kuikuro Indigenous Territory in the Upper Xingu River basin in southeastern Amazonia through archaeological and ethnographic research to determine the human relation to the soil.
+The "results demonstrate the intentional creation of dark earth, highlighting how Indigenous knowledge can provide strategies for sustainable rainforest management".